1964 Ethiopian–Somali Border War: War

 Starting around the 14 January 1964, tensions on the border began rapidly escalating.
 Both Ethiopia and Somalia claimed that the other had launched intrusions into their respective territory.
 The Ethiopians claimed that bandits armed by Somalia had assaulted a police convoy and station killing numerous personnel, while the Somalis counter charged the Ethiopians with violating Somali airspace and launching airstrikes.

 On 15 January 1964, three Ethiopian aircraft bombed multiple Somali border police posts in the Upper Jubba River region.
 According to the Somali government, the Ethiopian Air Force launched a six-hour air attack on the border posts, totally destroying them.
 This prompted a diplomatic protest from Somali Foreign Minister Abdullah Issa to the Ethiopian Ambassador, Ato Ahadu Sabure.
 He warned that the Somali government would hold Ethiopia responsible for any consequences of "armed aggression and violation of national territory".
 The Ethiopian government refused to publicly acknowledge the Somali airstrike claim, but according to foreign correspondent Richard Boyce, sources close to Halie Selassie's inner circle privately confided that the airstrike had been ordered in response to guerrilla attacks on Ethiopian forces in the Ogaden earlier in the week.

-On 17 January the Ethiopian Information Ministry announced that its security forces had killed 26 Somali bandits in a border skirmish, while also seizing a Somali military supply vehicle.
+On 17 January the Ethiopian Information Ministry announced that its security forces had killed dozens of "Somali bandits" in a border skirmish, while also seizing an SNA supply vehicle.

 First Incursions

-Accounts dispute who launched the first serious incursion, but in mid to late January 1964, either Somali or Ethiopian army units crossed the opposing sides northern border in the Haud.'
+Accounts dispute who launched the first major incursion that sparked the war, but in mid to late January 1964, either Somali or Ethiopian army units crossed the opposing sides northern border in the Haud.'
 The initiator of the conflict is unclear as no impartial third party observed the start of the conflict.
 Soon both sides had begun making military incursions into each other's respective territories.